wmk1/toll-road-blockchain-system/README.md

 * if the fee is not known at the time of exit, the pending payment is recorded, and "base route price required" event is emitted and listened to by the operator's oracle.
 * when the oracle receives a new base route price request, it submits the base fee, which also clears one pending payment.
 * if there are more than 1 pending payments, an additional function is there to progressively clear the backlog a set number of pending payments at a time in a FIFO (of the exit) manner.
+* the vehicle type and multiplier to be used are those at the time of the transaction.
+So an entry transaction uses values at that time, an exit transaction uses values at that time.

 For simplicity's sake, we have not implemented a deadline after which the deposit is returned to the vehicle.
 Also, the function to clear pending more than 1 payment is an ugly one, because it implies a loop and multiple transfers.
 We actually use it to see how many pending payments you can cram in a single transaction.